 In 1997, The Texas state legislature passed the Texas Alternative Dispute Resolution Act.
 However, the passage of this legislation was an arduous task that encountered numerous hurdles and road blocks.
-In the article below, Lisa Weatherford provides an in depth overview of the bill from its first draft, to its final form, and the process of making it law.
+In the article below which is being reproduceed with the author’s permission, Lisa Weatherford provides an in depth overview of the bill from its first draft, to its final form, and the process of making it law.

 Texas Alternative Dispute Resolution Legislation

 - Texas Alternative Dispute Resolution Procedures Act- Chapter 154 of the Texas Civil Practice and Remedies Code

 - Civ.
 Prac. & Rem.
 Code § 154.021

 - Under this chapter, a court may refer a case to alternative dispute resolution (ADR) in response to party’s motion or a motion of the court.
 Alternative dispute resolution processes addressed in the chapter include: mediation, minitrial, moderated settlement conference, summary jury trial and arbitration.
 The statute also discusses impartial third parties, who are appointed by the courts to facilitate ADR procedures.
 The statute addresses issues such as appointment, qualifications, duties, compensation and immunity of those third parties.
 The state of Texas gives “special consideration…to disputes involving the parent-child relationship.”